 All of this is only achieved through the hard work and dedication of the Society's people.
-On behalf of our Members and my fellow Directors, a big thank you to everyone at the Society for their part in ensuring our success and building the foundations for the Society's future.
+On behalf of my fellow Directors, a big thank you to everyone at the Society for their part in ensuring our success and building the foundations for the Society's future.